 All registration and course enrollment is handled through WebReg.

 Incoming Freshmen and Transfers

-The Undergraduate Advisor in the Department of Music will send a message via the New Student Site typically in August (prior to Fall registration), to all newly declared Music, Music Humanities, and Music ICAM majors.
+Students can access information through newstudent.ucsd.edu.
+This site will allow you to access two year and four year plans for your major.
+They can also be accessed through plans.ucsd.edu.
+The Undergraduate Advisor in the Music Department will also send an email prior to Fall registration, to all newly declared Music, Music Humanities, and Music ICAM majors.
 It will include guidance on which major courses to register in for Fall.
-For incoming students, all correspondence is sent through this system until the quarter begins.
-Students should not correspond with campus departments via email unless attaching documents.
-For general department and campus messages, check your school email account so you don't miss any important information!
+For incoming Freshmen, all correspondence can be sent to firstname.lastname@example.org, until the quarter begins, and then Online advising will be available at vac.ucsd.edu.
+For incoming Transfer students, E-Advising will be accessible starting mid June on the new student site/Online Advising/Ask a Question.
+For general department and campus messages, make it a habit to check your UCSD email account so you don't miss any important information!

 After week 3 of the quarter, new students should contact the Music Department to schedule an advising appointment with the advisor if a summer meeting was not scheduled.

 We also suggest you familiarize yourself with the University registration policies and the Enrollment and Registration Calendar.
 It is the student's responsibility to follow all procedures and adhere to University deadlines.
 This can be found on the Registrar's website.

 The Registrar's Office has created the following user guides, which can be found on TritonLink:

 New Undergraduate Student Guide - This is the online version of the Transfer Student Guide

 Enrollment Tutorial- This tutorial shows students how to plan their classes with the Schedule of Classes and Class Planner, and how to use WebReg.